scorpido74/azure-docs.nl-nl/articles/sql-database/sql-database-serverless.md

 ## <a name="resource-limits"></a>Bronlimieten

-Zie Serverloze COMPUTE- [laag](sql-database-vCore-resource-limits-single-databases.md#general-purpose-service-tier-for-serverless-compute)voor resource limieten.
+Zie [serverloze Compute-laag](sql-database-vCore-resource-limits-single-databases.md#general-purpose-service-tier-for-serverless-compute)voor resource limieten.

 ## <a name="billing"></a>Billing